elasticrash/spawnflake/README.md

 | Postgres  | byte        | ✔️      | ❌       |
 | Postgres  | boolean        | ✔️      | ❌       |

-* At the moment it only support tables with numberic ids

 (+) works but not necessary with expected outcome

 ## breaking changes
 * 0.2.0 was completely refactored, configuration is stays the same